 \subsection{Memory System Architecture}

 The \effgen memory system $\mathcal{M} = (\mathcal{M}_s, \mathcal{M}_l, \mathcal{M}_v)$ combines three complementary storage mechanisms optimized for SLM context constraints: \textbf{(1) Short-Term Memory} $\mathcal{M}_s$ maintains conversation history as a message sequence $\{m_1, \ldots, m_t\}$ where each $m_i = (\text{role}, \text{content}, \tau_i, |m_i|)$ includes role (system/user/assistant/tool), content, timestamp, and estimated token count.
-When $\sum_i |m_i|$ approaches $0.85 \cdot C_M$, automatic summarization compresses older messages while preserving recent context. \textbf{(2) Long-Term Memory} $\mathcal{M}_l$ stores significant events with importance scoring.
+When $\sum_i |m_i|$ approaches $0.8 \cdot C_M$, automatic summarization compresses older messages while preserving recent context. \textbf{(2) Long-Term Memory} $\mathcal{M}_l$ stores significant events with importance scoring.
 Each entry $e = (c, \tau, s, I)$ contains content, timestamp, source identifier, and importance level $I \in \{\text{LOW}, \text{MEDIUM}, \text{HIGH}\}$.
 Retrieval combines recency, frequency, and importance: $\text{score}(e) = \alpha \cdot \text{recency}(e) + \beta \cdot \text{freq}(e) + \gamma \cdot I(e)$. \textbf{(3) Vector Memory} $\mathcal{M}_v$ enables semantic retrieval through embedding-based similarity search.
 We support multiple backends (FAISS, ChromaDB) and embedding models (Sentence-Transformers, OpenAI).
 For query $q$, retrieval returns $\{e_i: \text{sim}(\text{embed}(q), \text{embed}(e_i)) > \delta\}$ sorted by similarity.

-The memory system implements automatic consolidation that periodically merges short-term observations into long-term storage and updates vector indices for semantic access.
-Detailed scoring formulas with recency decay $R(e, t) = \exp(-\lambda \cdot (t_{\text{now}} - \tau_e))$, storage backend comparisons, and consolidation policies appear in Appendix~\ref{app:memory}.
-The three-tier memory architecture draws from prior work on memory-augmented language models~\cite{packer2023memgpt, yu2026agentic}.
-Our contribution is the context-aware consolidation policy that respects SLM context limits and the unified interface across storage backends.
+Automatic consolidation periodically merges short-term observations into long-term storage and updates vector indices.
+Detailed scoring with recency decay $R(e, t) = \exp(-\lambda \cdot (t_{\text{now}} - \tau_e))$, backend comparisons, and consolidation policies appear in Appendix~\ref{app:memory}.
+The three-tier design builds on memory-augmented language models~\cite{packer2023memgpt, yu2026agentic}; our contribution is a context-aware consolidation policy that respects SLM context limits across a unified storage interface.